-Brake Systems and Chassis Repair
+Brake Systems and Chassis Repair 3 credits (2 lecture/2 laboratory)

 This course will cover the principles of automotive brake and chassis systems.
 Students will learn the operation and skills needed to service and repair disc and drum friction assemblies, wheel cylinders and brake caliper hydraulics.
 Emphasis will be on troubleshooting and repair.